SmartBuild-Devices/build/DRAFT_SB4.md

 echo $prefix
 ```

-Problem is, how do we execute it before our device's `AndroidProducts.mk` is called?
+This "heuristic" way of determining the right `lunch` combo has been merged into the support package.

-The first idea would be to have a makefile macro to call, something like `$(call smartbuild-determine-release)`.
-And then, can we expose this macro to our `AndroidProducts.mk`?
+You can use it by including `device/smartbuild/make/product.mk` and calling `$(call smartbuild-determine-lunch-opt)` anywhere before invoking `PRODUCT_MAKEFILES` and `COMMON_LUNCH_CHOICES`.

-**Update:** This has been merged into the support package.
-We are still looking for a reliable way of loading the macro for use within `AndroidProducts.mk`.
+# Unsolved challenges

 ## File merging